-For any hiking trip, making sure your jacket is light and packable is a big plus.
-Packable jackets are a favorite among hikers, climbers, and outdoor enthusiasts for their compact size, lightweight material, and high tech warmth.
+For any trip where you're spending time outdoors, making sure your hiking jacket is light and packable is a big plus.
+Packable jackets are a favorite among hikers, climbers, and outdoor enthusiasts for the packable hiking jacket's compact size, lightweight material, and high-tech warmth.
 Many packable coats come with compression sacks or pack down into their own pockets for ultra-minimalist ease.
 Packable jackets come in many different styles so you can choose which version works for you.
 Whether you are looking for packable down coats or windbreakers, there is certainly something for you that will be perfect for your hiking trip.

 If you have ever been caught in an unexpected downpour while outdoors, you know firsthand how that can dampen the rest of your day.
 This is especially true if you’re hours away from dry clothes and soaked to the bone.
-Taking a raincoat with you is a great way to ensure this doesn’t happen.
-The best rain coat for hiking are those that are lightweight, hooded, and somewhat insulated.
+When you think of a hiking jacket, you might not think of a raincoat, but it's very important.
+Taking a raincoat with you is a great way to ensure getting soaked doesn’t happen.
+The best raincoats for hiking are those that are lightweight, hooded, and somewhat insulated.
 Some raincoats look the part but are not water-resistant.
 Be sure to check that your spring hike rain jacket has water-resistant technology that is also breathable.

 If you are planning a hiking trip where scaling mountains is involved, chances are the higher altitudes will be significantly cooler than where you started.
 It is especially important to stay warm while hiking, as the sweat produced by exercise can cool and cause you to catch a chill.
 The best spring coat to bring on a hike where you are anticipating cooler temperatures is a lightweight down jacket, such as a packable down coat.
 Down jackets are incredibly lightweight and warm, making them a perfect pick for your springtime hiking trips.
 These no-fuss jackets are great for travel, too, and can be stylish as well as functional making it super versatile.
 Down is also conveniently good at handling wet conditions for those sweats and unexpected drizzles.